 Lord Colin Low, CBE

-As ever, we are honoured that our President, Lord Colin Low, will join us at this year’s Annual Conference to start the event in traditional Visionary style with his wonderful opening speech!
+As ever, we are honoured that our President, Lord Colin Low, joined us at this year’s Annual Conference to start the event in traditional Visionary style with his wonderful opening speech!

 Colin has been President of Visionary since 2010.
 Colin is also Vice President of RNIB, and former President of the European Blind Union (EBU) and the International Council for Education of People with Visual Impairment (ICEVI).